andresgalante/andresgalante.github.io/_posts/2016-04-20-argentina.markdown

 ![Patternfly Charts](/img/argentina/argentina.jpg)

-This is the talk for a 5 minute [ignite talk](http://www.ignitetalks.io/) I gave about Argentina during the UXD team meeting in Raleigh:
+This is the script for a 5 minute [ignite talk](http://www.ignitetalks.io/) I gave about Argentina during the UXD team meeting in Raleigh:

 I am going to speak about the things you should know about Argentina.